avidoni/hass-flatastic/README.md

 ## 📎 License

-MIT License – Free to use, modify, and contribute.
+MIT License – Free to use, modify, contribute

+This is my first integration.
+If you have some inputs, let me know!
+Remember that I am no professional and am doing this in my free time.